Lower Back ---

 To stretch the 'quadratus lumborum' muscle, 'floota' devised this stretch (on the edge of a bed again) in which he puts pillows under his 'quadratus lumborum' area and rotates one leg behind him, off the bed.

-I will continue the kneeling psoas stretch and the quadtratus lumborum stretch on the 4-inch foam roller --- and hamstring stretches --- and report back here --- eventually --- hopefully to report good results.
+I will continue the kneeling psoas stretch --- and hamstring stretches --- and report back here --- eventually --- hopefully to report good results.
 (See 'UPDATE 2015 Dec' below.)

 It looked really bad to me, but he said it was not real bad.
 The degree of curvature in my spine looked almost as bowed as in the figure below.